Adrift in Tokyo

-Adrift in Tokyo (転々, tenten) is a 2007 Japanese film based on a novel by Yoshinaga Fujita.
+Adrift in Tokyo (転々, Tenten) is a 2007 Japanese film written and directed by Satoshi Miki, based on the novel Tokyo Stroll by Yoshinaga Fujita.

 Synopsis

 Fumiya Takemura is a law major in his eighth year at university.
 He has over 800,000 yen in debt and no way to pay it back.
 Aiichiro Fukuhara, a debt collector, offers to write off Takemura’s debt in exchange for accompanying Fukuhara on a walk around Tokyo.
 Takemura is also told that he will be given 1 million yen in reward.
 Although he feels suspicious, since he has nothing to lose, he accepts Fukuhara's proposal and the two begin their walk.

 As they go for a walk, their past is gradually revealed.
 Takemura was abandoned by his parents when he was young.
 Therefore, Takemura doesn’t have any memory of being taken out by his parents for fun.
 Fukuhara suggests that they visit some places that hold Takemura's memories, and they go to the place where Takemura used to live, but it is a vacant lot.
 When they visit a nearby tatami mat shop, because Takemura's father once slept with the owner's wife, the owner renews his anger.
 They also go to a place where the girl, who had a crush on Takemura when he was an elementary school student, is "cos-playing" and meet her.